coffeebank/coffee-maubot/README.md

 ## [animemanga](./animemanga)

-An anime manga bot for Matrix and Element.
+An anime manga bot for Matrix.
 Search anime, manga (manhwa/manhua), and light novels from Anilist.
 See series info, status, and episodes/chapters.

 ## [choose](./choose)